silicality/Login-Signup-Page--Flutter/README.md

 Original Repository: https://github.com/abuanwar072/Welcome-Login-Signup-Page-Flutter

-Original Author: Abuanwar

 Purpose of the original project:
 A clean and minimal Flutter UI for Welcome, Login, and Signup screens.

 🙏 Full credit for the original UI design and base implementation goes to the original author.

-🎯 Purpose of This Fork
+🎯 Purpose of This project

 The original project provides a solid UI foundation, but it does not include real-world authentication features.